Kim Shinn is a recovering physicist, unemployed voice-over artist, registered

 service on the National Board, the USGBC decided NEVER to do that again.

-Chapter, chairs the Chapter's Advocacy and Public Policy committee and
+Kim currently chairs the USGBC Tennessee Chapter's Advocacy and Public Policy

 "Simulation of Asymmetric Radiant Heating" for the Crosbyton Solar Power